Adler Group – Investor warns: “Shareholders face a total loss like Wirecard” – Economy

 What does the Adler Group case mean for the real estate market?

-Real estate expert Achim Amann from Black Label Immobilien believes that large housing companies could have made a blunder: their profits in recent years have mainly been balance sheet profits, calculated from ever higher valuations.
+Real estate expert Achim Amann from Black Label Immobilien believes that large housing companies might have made a blunder: their profits in recent years have mainly been balance sheet profits, calculated from ever higher valuations.
 They have taken a lot of risks, financed themselves more and more by borrowing, although building costs and interest rates are now rising, while house prices are no longer rising as much.

 Prices don’t rise that much anymore